-A. The Neighbourhood Plan identifies the Green Ring, wildlife corridors and waterbodies of ecological value (including rare chalk streams), as shown on the Policies Map, that form part of a Green Infrastructure Network, for the purpose of promoting ecological connectivity, outdoor recreation and sustainable movement through the parish and into neighbouring parishes and for mitigating climate change.
-The Network also comprises a variety of green spaces, ancient woodland, trees and hedgerows, assets of biodiversity value children's play areas and off-street footways, cycleways and bridleways.

-B. Development proposals that lie within or adjoining the Network are required to have full regard to creating, maintaining and improving the Network, including delivering a net gain to general biodiversity value, in the design of their layouts, landscaping schemes and public open space and play provisions.

-C. Proposals for any part of the Green Ring must have equal regard to accessibility to the Network for both existing and new residents.
-In this respect, the Green Ring will form a central and defining multi-functional landscape feature of any new development, creating opportunities for the whole community to enhance outdoor sport, recreation and play, improve pedestrian and cycle connectivity to existing amenities and any proposed future community hub, schools, the railway station and footbridge access over the railway line.

-D. Proposals that will prejudice the completion of the Green Ring or lead to the loss of land lying within the Network and that will undermine its integrity will not be supported.
-Development proposals that will lead to the extension of the Network to create additional recreational opportunities will be supported provided they do not adversely affect the character, environment and appearance of the Chichester Harbour AONB, result in adverse effects on the integrity to the Chichester Harbour SPA, and are consistent with all other relevant policies of the development plan.

-E. Proposals for development schemes comprising a gross site area of 2 Ha or more should incorporate woodland and/or wetland planting on-site of a species and standard that will effectively store/sequester carbon, as verified by the Woodland Carbon Code, unless it can be demonstrated that the soil or other site feature cannot accommodate this planting.
+- A. The Neighbourhood Plan identifies the Green Ring, wildlife corridors and waterbodies of ecological value (including rare chalk streams), as shown on the Policies Map, that form part of a Green Infrastructure Network, for the purpose of promoting ecological connectivity, outdoor recreation and sustainable movement through the parish and into neighbouring parishes and for mitigating climate change.
+The Network also comprises a variety of green spaces, ancient woodland, trees and hedgerows, assets of biodiversity value children's play areas and off-street footways, cycleways and bridleways. - B. Development proposals that lie within or adjoining the Network are required, where relevant, to have full regard to creating, maintaining and improving the Network, including delivering a net gain to general biodiversity value and wildlife connectivity, in the design of their layouts, landscaping schemes and public open space and play provisions. - C. Proposals for any part of the Green Ring must have equal regard to accessibility to the Network for both existing and new residents.
+In this respect, the Green Ring will form a central and defining multi-functional landscape feature of any new development, creating opportunities for the whole community to enhance outdoor sport, recreation and play, improve pedestrian and cycle connectivity to existing amenities and any proposed future community hub, schools, the railway station and footbridge access over the railway line. - D. Proposals that will prejudice the completion of the Green Ring or lead to the loss of land lying within the Network and that will undermine its integrity will not be supported.
+Development proposals that will lead to the extension of the Network to create additional recreational opportunities will be supported provided they do not adversely affect the character, environment and appearance of the Chichester Harbour AONB, result in adverse effects on the integrity to the Chichester Harbour SPA, and are consistent with all other relevant policies of the development plan. - E. Proposals for development schemes for housing, commercial, business and service development comprising a gross site area of 2 Ha or more should incorporate woodland and/or wetland planting on-site of a species and standard that will effectively store/sequester carbon, as verified by the Woodland Carbon Code, unless it can be demonstrated that the soil or other site feature cannot accommodate this planting.

 5.61 This policy builds upon the foundations laid by Policy 3 'Green Ring' of the Original Plan and is consistent with the provisions of CLPKP Policy 52 on Green Infrastructure and Policy 54 on Open Space, Sport and Recreation by defining a multifunctional network of green infrastructure assets.
 It specifically identifies on the Policies Map an indicative route for the extension of the Green Ring as well as a number of waterbodies of ecological value and the Lumley Wildlife Corridor and the Ham Brook Chalk Stream Wildlife Corridor (see also §5.72 and Policy SB14).
 These, and other parts of the Network not shown, will be maintained and added to throughout the Neighbourhood Plan area and will be the means of improving local biodiversity through connecting habitats and, in places, of sequestering carbon through woodland planting as well as promoting walking, cycling and sport and recreation.